 Also, I didn’t really like leaving the burner on at all times.
 It was on while we left the house and overnight.
 It felt like the fire hazard.

-I just started using the Instant Pot to make bone broth recently.
+Recently, I started making my go-to recipe in the Instant Pot, and I don’t think I will be going back to my old way.
 It gets it done in way less time and I get my burner back.

 Chicken or Beef Bones